Jerry42000/Cell-Segmentation-and-Counting-in-Microscopy-Images/README.md

 ## Files

 - **`baseline_watershed.py`**
-  Implements a classical watershed-based baseline for binary cell segmentation using grayscale conversion, Gaussian smoothing, thresholding, morphology, distance transform, and watershed.
+  Implements a classical watershed baseline for binary cell segmentation using grayscale conversion, Gaussian smoothing, thresholding, morphology, distance transform, and watershed.
 Saves quantitative metrics and example outputs.

 - **`train_unet_quick.py`**
   Trains a reduced U-Net prototype for binary cell segmentation.
-Saves model weights, validation metrics, a learning-curve plot, and an example prediction.
+Saves model weights, validation metrics, a learning curve plot, and an example prediction.

 - **`predict_unet_single.py`**
   Loads a trained U-Net model and runs inference on one specified sample to generate a qualitative comparison figure.

 ## Objective

-The goal of this project is to evaluate whether a neural segmentation model can outperform a simple rule-based baseline on microscopy images of cells.
+The goal as of now is to evaluate whether a neural segmentation model can outperform a simple baseline on microscopy images of cells, and implement the preliminary CNN model.

 ## Expected Data Format